-“Pictures or it didn’t happen.”
+“Pictures, or it didn’t happen.”

 In this day and age, it’s easy to take pictures of almost anything, at almost any time.
 Those quick and easy photos you can take with your phone are a great way to remember the good times that happened in your travels.
 But they’re also helpful to prove that something really did happen.
 Especially during your travels.
-Which is why when you fly, you should always take photos of:
+This is why when you fly, you should always take photos of:

 The stuff in your bags